samueleverett01/Synthetic-Image-Data-Generation/README.md

 # Synthetic-Image-Data-Generation

-In this project, I use a GAN to make high quality synthetic images of faces that could be used as training data for a facial recognition model.
+In this project, I will be building a GAN to generate high quality synthetic images of faces.